 Sensitivity and specificity

-Se and Sp are the measures used for health and disease status discrimination (14):
+Sensitivity and Specificity are the measures used for health and disease status discrimination (14):

-Se measures the probability of obtaining a positive result in the presence of disease, i.e. the probability of getting a positive result among subjects with disease.
+Sensitivity measures the percentage of diseased that test positive

-Se =TP / (TP+FN)
+Sensitivity =TP / (TP+FN)

-Sp is the proportion of health subjects with a negative test result among the total group of subjects without the disease, i.e., the probability of a negative test in the absence of disease (the ability of the test to correctly identify the healthy).
+-Specificity is the percentage of disease-free women who test negative .

-Sp =TN / (FP+TN)
+Specificity =TN / (FP+TN)

+AFEGIR EXERCICI DE CALCUL DE SENS I SPEC SEGONS TAULA 2X2

+ADD that the aim of a screening test is to have the highest sensitivity and specificity but, usually when one increases the other decreases.
+Add classical graph of 2 gauss distribution overlapping with changes of sens and spec as we change cut-off

 Predictive values

+Clinicians are generally more interested in the prediction of disease or its absence based on the results of the test being applied.
+Form the 2 by 2 table (Fig x), we can compute these predictive values.

 Predictive values denote probabilities of disease given a certain test result, or what is the same, the probability that the test gives the correct diagnosis(15):

 The PPV is the probability of presence of disease when the test is positive, which is to say, the proportion of patients with a positive test result that are correctly diagnosed.